-Your child may be eager to carve pumpkins into jack-o-lanterns long before Halloween.
-Provide him with this alternative activity to explore the possibilities of his jack-o-lantern design before the big carving day.
+Children may be eager to carve pumpkins into jack-o-lanterns long before Halloween.
+Provide them with this alternative activity to explore the possibilities of their jack-o-lantern design before the big carving day.

 Cut out basic shapes of varying size from black construction paper: squares, circles, triangles, rectangles, ovals and more.
-Place double-stick tape on each piece, and then let him stick the different shapes onto his pumpkin to plan what the jack-o-lantern will eventually look like.
-He can apply and reposition the different shapes as often as he likes until he creates the perfect image for his pumpkin.
-For each image that he makes, ask him to name and count the number of shapes he used.
+Place double-stick tape on each piece, and then let children stick the different shapes onto their pumpkins to plan what the jack-o-lantern will eventually look like.
+They can apply and reposition the different shapes as often as they likes until they create the perfect image.
+For each image, ask them to name and count the number of shapes they used.
 Were there four circles, six triangles and one square?
 Maybe it's a polka-dotted pumpkin with 20 circles!

-Your child may come up with more than one favorite, and may want to design a new image every day, even several times a day, before Halloween arrives.
-Remind him that the design does not have to be a face.
+Children may come up with more than one favorite, and may want to design a new image every day, even several times a day, before Halloween arrives.
+Remind them that the design does not have to be a face.
 Knowing that, the design possibilities are endless!
-Take digital pictures of his favorites to reference when the day that you will carve arrives.